joakim/kay/README.md

 ((10 double) negate) print  -- desugared
 ```

-While the compose operators are best suited to a functional programming style (applying functions to values):
+While the compose operators are best suited to a functional programming style (applying methods to values):

 ```lua
 double 10 » negate » print  -- sugar